gamename/raspberry-pi-iot-cat-doorbell/README.md

 <br><br>
 This is a setup to alert me when our cat is meowing at the door and wants to be let in.
-If the door is closed, and the cat goes 'meow' while outside, then I get an SMS message on my cell.
+If the door is closed, and the cat goes 'meow' while outside, then I get text message on my cell phone.
 <br><br>

 # Technical Description

-This is an IoT application.
-AWS MQTT software is loaded on a single Raspberry Pi that has an attached microphone.
+This is an IoT (Internet of Things) application.
+A single Raspberry Pi is defined as a "thing" on AWS in the IoT Core service.
+AWS software is loaded the Raspberry Pi that has an attached microphone.
 WHen the correct sound (in this case a cat meowing) is detected, the Raspberry Pi forwards a message to AWS.
 AWS IoT intercepts the message and sends the message to a Lambda function for formatting.
 The Lambda function then forwards the message to an SNS topic which then sends it as an SMS message to my cell phone.
 <br><br>

 # High Level Design<br>